Sidamjit/PorcelainSkin/README.md

 ## Contact Form

-The contact forms currently point to [`formsubmit.co`](https://formsubmit.co/) using a placeholder address (`YOUR_EMAIL_HERE`).
-Replace that value with the email or API endpoint you control.
+Both enquiry forms submit via [`formsubmit.co`](https://formsubmit.co/) and are preconfigured to deliver messages to `info@porcelainskin.co.nz`.
+Update the `action` attribute if you decide to switch to another inbox or automation service.
 Most modern static hosts (Netlify, Vercel, GitHub Pages, etc.) can serve this site without additional backend work.

 ## Hosting